-NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.
+NSRC Industry Day 2012 was held on April 26th-27th 2012, with the reception on April 25th.

 Congratulations to William Enck on winning the prestigious Penn State Alumni Association Dissertation Award.

 NSRC Industry Day 2010 was held on 24th-26th October, with the reception on 24th October, 2010.